 |Plant Type||Herbaceous Perennial|

-|Mature Size||Up to 60cm. tall|
+|Mature Size||Up to 2 ft. tall|

 |Soil Type||Moist, Well-drained|

-These plants like moisture, but not excessive amounts, sun is good, but not too much, and extremes of temperatures need to be avoided too.
+Calathea can be rather specific regarding their care requirements, and calathea 'White Fusion' is no exception.
+These plants like moisture, but not excessive amounts, sun exposure is good, but not too much, and extreme temperatures need to be avoided.

 Temperature and Humidity